 The sugar cane is pressed out between rolling wheels and then poured into a cup filled with ice splinters.
 If the alcoholic variant of Guarapo is to be produced, the drink is fermented after the sugar cane press.

-There are more famous forms of production and types of chirrinchi whereby one originates from the indigenous population of La Guajira.
+There are various popular types of Chirrinchi whereby one of them originates from the indigenous population of La Guajira.
 Chirrinchi is distilled from sugar water.
 This drink plays an important role in the celebrations of this indigenous culture.
 Goats and chirrinchi, for example, are among the main components of a funeral celebration.

 The traditional way to ferment Chirrinchi in La Guajira (scoopnest.com)